Sawtelle Line

-The Sawtelle Line was an interurban railway route operated by the Pacific Electric Railway that ran between Downtown Los Angeles and Santa Monica, California.
+The Sawtelle Line was an interurban railway route primarily operated by the Pacific Electric Railway that ran between Downtown Los Angeles and Santa Monica, California.
+The line was established by the Pasadena and Pacific Railway between 1896 and 1901, with passenger service running until 1940.

 History

 The line was constructed in segments by the Pasadena and Pacific Railway: Beverly Hills to Santa Monica and Santa Monica to Ocean Park in 1896, 4th and Hill Streets, to Beverly Hills in 1897, and finally Ocean Park to Venice in 1901.
 In 1908 the entire line was converted to standard gauge, with service beginning on May 1.
 The line came under control of the Pacific Electric in 1911 under the terms of the Great Merger.

 When Pacific Electric took over operations, the service went as far as Venice.
 Cars ran as far as Playa del Rey between May and August 1916.
 The line was briefly through routed with the Venice Short Line for three months starting in November 1926, creating a loop service.
 By February 1927, most trips terminated at Santa Monica, with some cars serving the Ocean Park car house.
 Annual ridership peaked at 2,644,512 trips in 1929.

 Service was virtually discontinued after July 7, 1940, as Pacific Electric only ran a single daily car between Vineyard and Beverly Hills to maintain the franchise.
 Full abandonment occurred on November 18, 1940.

+Rails along the line had been removed by 1981.